awsdocs/aws-doc-sdk-examples/dotnetv3/AutoScaling/README.md

 <!--custom.scenarios.auto-scaling_Scenario_GroupsAndInstances.start-->
-##### Configuration Settings
+##### Configuration settings

 This example uses several configuration settings that are stored in `settings.json` to change the existing values.

-Note: The image ID, instance type, and availability zone must be available in the AWS Region used by the account used to run the scenario.
-In order to get valid settings, see: [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)
+Note: The image ID, instance type, and Availability Zone must be available in the same AWS Region as the account that's used to run the scenario.
+For information about how to get valid settings, see [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

-* `GroupName` - The name to use for the autoscaling group.
+* `GroupName` - The name to use for the Auto Scaling group.
-* `ImageId` - The image ID to use with the AutoScaling template.
+* `ImageId` - The image ID to use with the Amazon EC2 Auto Scaling template.
 The AMI-ID column of the Amazon EC2 image locator table.
 * `InstanceType` - The instance type to use with the template.
 The Instance Type column of the Amazon EC2 image locator table.
 * `LaunchTemplateName` - The name of the launch template.
-* `AvailabilityZone` - The availability zone for the launch template.
+* `AvailabilityZone` - The Availability Zone for the launch template.
 The Zone column of the Amazon EC2 image locator table.
-* `ServiceLinkedRoleArn` - The Amazon Resource Name (ARN) of a serivce-linked role that will be used to create the AutoScaling group.
+* `ServiceLinkedRoleArn` - The Amazon Resource Name (ARN) of a serivce-linked role that will be used to create the Auto Scaling group.

 <!--custom.scenarios.auto-scaling_Scenario_GroupsAndInstances.end-->